soxofaan/poc-php-kafka/README.md

 Java building: this POC comes with pre-built jars for Java.
 To (re)build them through docker containers:
-- `docker-compose run --rm java bash -c "cd producer && mvn package"`
+- `docker-compose exec java bash -c "cd producer && mvn package"`
-- `docker-compose run --rm java bash -c "cd consumer && mvn package"`
+- `docker-compose exec java bash -c "cd consumer && mvn package"`

 Note: All consumers are created in the same group and consume the same topic.
 It means that a message won't be consumed twice by these consumers.